Robyn Mehlenbeck

 Merrigan, JJ, Volgenau, KM, McKay, A., Gallo, S., Mehlenbeck, R.S. & Jones, M. (2021).
 Bi-directional associations among physical activity and sleep in overweight/obese elementary age Latino children.
 Sports (v9, issue 2).

-Trojanowski, P., Niehaus, C., Mehlenbeck, R.S., Fischer, S. (Accepted May 2021).
-Parenting and Psychological Health in Youth with Type 1 Diabetes: Systematic Review.
+Trojanowski, PJ, Niehaus, C., Mehlenbeck, R., & Fischer, S. (2021).
+Parenting and psychological health in youth with Type 1 diabetes: systematic review.
 Journal of Pediatric Psychology.
+Doi: 10.1093/jpepsy/jsab064

 Courses Taught